top of page

 Understanding the Science Stream

-Science is a stream that focuses on subjects related to the natural world, technology, and innovation.
+Science focuses on subjects related to the natural world, technology, and innovation.
 It typically includes Physics, Chemistry, Biology, and Mathematics.
 Students who choose Science often have a strong interest in understanding how things work, conducting experiments, and solving complex problems.

 Key Subjects in Science